 Here’s a little roundup of NZ fabric stores where you can shop online to buy fabrics appropriate for garment sewing!
 I’m always trying to buy as locally as possible, and shipping from overseas can be agonising (both in terms of wait time and cost), so shopping close to home (and in your own currency) is a great alternative.

-I’ve made my favourite shops bold!
-These are shops that I’ve shopped with and would wholeheartedly recommend!
+First up are some of my favourite local shops, places that I’ve shopped with on numerous occasions and would wholeheartedly recommend!

 Angel Fabrics (based in Auckland)